bbc/rd-taster-pilot-documentation/docs/overview/information-security.md

 - what user data is collected, and how is it used?
 - has the application considered security, and does it have any potential weaknesses or flaws?
 - is the environment used to host the application secure?

+Note the [application and hosting diagrams](pilot-description.md) help us to easily verify that your application is secure and any user data collected/used by the pilot adheres to BBC policy.